BipanSajwal/503IT-Group-Game-Inception/README.md

 # 503IT-Group-Game2
-Game Title is" email simulator"
-This game is designed for old aged people  (50 and above) specially from non technology background Group Info
-Our group is group2
-There will be 4 members in our Group
+Game Title is "Email Simulator - Trust or Trap"

+Group Info
+Group Name = INCEPTION

+Team Members:
 1) Anu Maya Tamang ( Group Leader)
 2) Bipan Sajwal ( Game Developer and Presentor )
 3) Ramesh k Yadav (Research Lead)
+4) HarmanSingh (Research)
-4) Sandeep k Yadav(Evidence Manager)
+5) Sandeep k Yadav(Evidence Manager)

-we have distribute the equal task to all the members according to their specialities.

-This game will be about kind of Quiz game where our audience will have knowledge about phishing attacks .
+This project is done by Group 2, consisting of five dedicated team members who contributed equally according to their skills and specialities.
+All members shared responsibilities equally and worked together in the planning, research and presentation of the project.

 Overview of the Game

-Scholarship or Scam?
+"Trust or Trap?" will be Kind of Quiz game where our audience will have knowledge about phishing attacks.
+This game will help users understand how phishing emails and online scams work in a simple, engaging, and educational way.

 **TYPE**

 Interactive phishing email simulator game.

+**TARGET AUDIENCE**

+Older adults aged 55 and above specially with no or limited technology knowledge.

 **PURPOSE**

-Teach students how to recognise fake scholarship scams and phishing attacks.

-**AUDIENCE**

-old aged people(55 and above)
+This game aims to improve the confidence of olders and their safety while using email and the internet.
+The main purpose is to educate elderly people about phishing attacks, scam emails, fake offers, online fraud prevention and safe internet practices.

 **PLATFORM**